-- (i.)
-For all organizations/collectives receiving funding from the 2019 CKAF Project Grant Program, a Final Report is required 60 days after project completion.
-A hold back totaling 10% of total funding awarded will be released upon successful submission of the Final Report; - (ii.)
-If project completion date is after 31 December 2019, organizations/collectives are required to provide an Interim Report due no later than 31 December 2019; - (iii.)
-If a funded project is not completed by the reporting deadline 31 December 2020, the organization must file a second Interim Report along with a request for an extended Final Report deadline to the KAC; - (iv.)
-Any changes to a project must be submitted in writing to the KAC in advance for approval and unapproved changes may result in funds being withheld at the discretion of the KAC; - (v.)
-If an organization or collective in receipt of a CKAF grant has overdue Interim or Final reports, it will not be eligible to apply for further CKAF grant funding until such time as those reports are submitted to and accepted by the KAC; - (vi.)
+- i.
+For all organizations/collectives receiving funding from the 2020 CKAF Project Grant Program, a Final Report is required 60 days after project completion.
+A hold back totaling 10% of total funding awarded will be released upon successful submission of the Final Report; - ii.
+Applicants must file an extension request if the project will not be completed by the original Final Reporting deadline based on the application.
+Extension requests must be submitted following the procedure in F.7.
+Extension Requests. - iii.
+If project completion date is after 31 December 2021, organizations/collectives are required to provide an Interim Report due no later than 14 January 2022;

+- iv.
+Any changes to a project must be submitted in writing to the KAC in advance for approval and unapproved changes may result in funds being withheld at the discretion of the KAC; - v.
+If an organization or collective in receipt of a CKAF grant has overdue Interim or Final reports, it will not be eligible to apply for further CKAF grant funding until such time as those reports are submitted to and accepted by the KAC; - vi.
 Recurring projects will be required to report on the project as part of their next year's application.